Nasir-ay/first_repo/README.md

 - 🔭 I’m currently working on developing my skills as a Data Analyst
 - 🌱 I’m currently learning data analytics in NG30 Days of Learning
-- 👯 I’m looking to collaborate on projrcts related to data analysis
+- 👯 I’m looking to collaborate on projects related to data analysis
 - 🤔 I’m looking for help with breaking technical concepts
 - 💬 Ask me about my learning journey
 - 📫 How to reach me: https://twitter.com/Nasir_ayomide